Pretty Thunder Poetry

 I write poems and ritual texts for the forgotten, the ungoverned, and the unrepentant.
 My work honors the unsaid, the shadowed, and the medicinal-what roots, what scars, what refuses to be buried.
 I believe poetry can be a kind of divination, an offering, a reckoning-a talisman that can replace your identification, your passport, your given name.

-My writing has appeared in various literary publications, and I am the author of Talisman: A Novel of Amnesia, as well as several unpublished sequences, field guides, and altar-texts in progress.
+My writing has appeared in various literary publications and two anthologies. and I am the author of Talisman: A Novel of Amnesia, as well as several unpublished sequences, field guides, and altar-texts in progress.
 I often work in hybrid forms, crossing the boundaries between incantation, confession, and wound-document.

 I write from the edges, not the center.
 I am not here to explain myself.
 Only to witness, to record, and sometimes to burn it all down.

 I live in the deep woods of Northern California, on the native land and home of the Kashaya Pomo, with my family and two dogs, Rosie Farstar and Ilumina Holy Dog.
-I am a lifelong student and practitioner of herbal and ancestral medicine.
+I am formally initiated into ancestral lineages, a lifelong student and practitioner of herbal and ancestral medicine.